eregon/path/README.md

-# Path - Enhanced Pathname
+# Path - a Path manipulation library

 Path is a library to manage paths.
 It is similar to Pathname, but has some extra goodness.